minnojs/minno-time/docs/time/scorer.md

 scorer.addSettings('message',messageObj);
 ```

-Get the score and the message from the scorer (make sure that you do this in a function that is called at the end of the PIP task, after the scores are collected);
+Get the score and the message from the scorer (make sure that you do this in a function that is called at the end of the miTime task, after the scores are collected);

 ```javascript
 var DScoreObj = scorer.computeD();